 Researchers in Cambridge have pioneered the development of an innovative affinity maturation technique to generate high-affinity antibody against Arginase 2.

 The targeted drug gilteritinib is now recommended for some adults with acute myeloid leukaemia (AML) on the NHS in England.

 The Scottish Medicines Consortium (SMC) has accepted 3 new cancer treatments for NHS use in Scotland

 Leukaemia and head and neck cancer drugs have not been recommended for NHS use in England.

-Patients with a specific type of leukaemia will not have access to a new treatment after it failed to win provisional recommendation for NHS use in England.
+Patients living with a specific type of leukaemia will have access to a new immunotherapy treatment on the NHS in England.